 I was amazed the first time I had a go at this chocolate pecan bars recipe.
 You can prepare them in minutes using whatever odds and ends of chocolate and nuts you happen to have, and you don’t even need a bowl.
 Magic!

-I think I’ve mentioned (probably more than once) that I’ve had to learn how to do everything one-handed since my son was born, as he will very seldom let me put him down!
+When my son was first born, I had to learn how to do everything one-handed as he would very seldom let me put him down!

-Now I must admit I didn’t have to resort to making these bars one-handed (Grandma to the rescue), but I truly believe you could do that if you wanted to.
+I must admit I don’t make these magic cookie bars one handed, but I truly believe you could do that if you wanted to.

 They’re that quick and easy.